Mexico Travel Warnings

 If you have a really long overnight trip then why not break up the journey and see more of Mexico.

-The safest buses are the direct services that go on CUOTO or LIBRE highways.
+In all honesty, you really don’t need to know this, but the safest buses are the direct services that go on CUOTO or LIBRE highways.

 Slower LIBRE freeway buses stop every two minutes and don’t have the same security on board.

 If you have to get off the bus for a safety inspection by the military, then take your backpack with you.

 In fact, always keep your backpack with you.

 Keep your valuables with you in a money belt or deep in hard-to-access pockets.

 Playa Del Carmen doesn’t have a bad reputation for theft or problems at hotels.